Skip to content

 Excessive histamine is associated with a prolonged red face after exercising.
 Comprehensive methylation supports the breakdown of histamine.

-> Additional histamine metabolism support may be needed: Consider Optimal ElectrolyteOptimal Liposomal Glutathione, and Optimal Liposomal Vitamin C Plus.
+> Additional histamine metabolism support may be needed: Consider Optimal ElectrolyteOptimal Liposomal Glutathione, and Liposomal Vitamin C Plus.

 3. Need a pick me up?